airbytehq/airbyte/docs/integrations/sources/leadfeeder.md

 ### Requirements

 - **[API Token](https://docs.leadfeeder.com/api/#authentication)**
-- **Start date**. use for incremental sync in the format YYYY-MM-DD
+- **Start date**. use for incremental sync in the format %Y-%m-%dT%H:%M:%SZ

 ## This Source Supports the Following Streams